imfsiddiqui/centinum/docs/pages/index.md

 ## 📌 About

 centinum is a central configuration manager designed to streamline the management of multiple repositories.
-It provides a unified approach to settings, workflows, and maintenance, making it easier to manage development environment with consistent configurations.
+It provides a unified approach to settings, workflows, and maintenance, making it easier to manage development environments with consistent configurations.

 <p align="right"><a href="#top">☝️</a></p>